SueNavC/SueNavC/README.md

 - 📝 I regularly write articles on [in construction](in construction)

-- 💬 Ask me about **AI, ML, Data Science, Business Analytics, Strategy, Data and Marketing**
+- 💬 Ask me about **AI, ML, Data Science, Big Data, Business Analytics, Strategy, Data and Marketing**

 - 📫 How to reach me **suenavarroc@gmail.com**